Let’s apply some systems thinking to your school, and begin in the classroom, where we learn the importance of “3” very early on.

 Quadrant IV.
 Asset Management

 Systems thinking says that ALL elements are necessary for the system to function properly.
-If your car’s engine loses its serpentine belt, it will still run, but not for long since the alternator won’t continue to charge the battery.
+For instance, if your car’s engine loses its serpentine belt, it will still run, but not for long since the alternator won’t charge the battery.

 The three-dimensional model is that of the tetrahedron.
 Most individuals would look at this shape and call it a 3-sided pyramid.
 Once again, for you math majors, you know that “tetra” means “four.”
 The fourth side is the base, and is usually hidden from view.
 However, just as the extra important point must be named at the center of the previous model, it must be recognized that the fifth “side” to this shape is also hidden.
 Just as real as the base, it’s hidden from view – but that doesn’t mean that it doesn’t exist.